ALVAROPING1/Trailmakers-LogicBlocksGuide/Logic Blocks Guide.md

 - Keybinds: see \nameref{keybinds}
 - Toggle: see \nameref{toggle}
-- Timers: see \nameref{timers}
+- Timers: see \nameref{timers} <!-- NOTE: currently does nothing.
+I assume this is a bug -->
 - Value bounds: minimum/maximum value that can be stored, the stored value will be clamped to the range defined by these bounds
 - Scale: rate of change of the stored value, used to scale the value of the input
-- Use steps: whether to change the stored value continuously (in which case the scale is change per second, achieved by using $1/60$th the scale on each frame) or only once per input activation (on the rising edge of the signal)
+- Use steps: whether to change the stored value continuously (in which case the scale is change per second, achieved by using $1/60$th the scale on each frame) or only once per input activation (on the rising edge of the signal) <!-- NOTE: without use steps, the value seems to be updated twice on the first activation frame.
+I assume it's a bug -->
 - Comparison mode: comparison operation to perform, possible values are "less than", "less than or equal", "greater than", "greater than or equal", "equal", and "not equal"
 - Clamp input: whether the result of the sum of the inputs should be clamped to the $[-1, 1]$ range or not
 - Outputs